Are You Considering A Voluntary House Repossession?

 Paying The Mortgage After A Voluntary Repossession

-If you hand back your keys, you will still have to pay your mortgage until your lender sells your home and you may also have to pay for somewhere else to live.
+If you hand back your keys, you will still have to pay your mortgage until your lender sells your home and you may also have to pay for somewhere else to live at the same time, incurring further costs.
 The money your lender gets from selling your home will have to cover:

 - the capital you originally borrowed, plus interest